SupercedeTech/haskell-xmpp/README.md

 MIT

 ## Special thanks
-A special thanks to dmitry astapov for making the original release.
+A special thanks to Dmitry Astapov for making the original release.